-Our youth program is defined as children in 7th grade and older.
+Our youth program is defined as children in 7th-12th grades and older.
 It recognizes the teenager as an independent minded person.
-It includes Sunday program and often additional programming, like overnights, group bonding experiences, socials, regional and District conferences that expose them to other Unitarian Universalists throughout the Pacific Northwest.
-Youth programming is a time for leadership development and many opportunities are available.
+It includes Sunday program and often additional programming, like overnights, socials, regional and District conferences that expose them to other Unitarian Universalists throughout the Pacific Northwest.
+Youth programming is a time for values clarification leadership development!

 YRUU is our youth group for high school freshmen through seniors.
 In YRUU, youth are encouraged to be leaders.
-They take turns leading on Sundays, and through an elected council that meets monthly, they have a direct role in choosing discussion topics and planning special events.
+They take turns leading on Sundays, and through an elected council that meets monthly, they have a direct role in choosing discussion topics and planning special events like overnights.
 Adult advisors are guides along the way who maintain a supportive space where youth can share and be heard.
 The youth group offers opportunities to explore what we mean by fellowship, social justice, and worship as Unitarian Universalists.
-The Youth Service -- scheduled for April 19, 2015 -- is an annual spring tradition in which the youth conduct the service, including performing the music and sharing homilies.
+The Youth Service is an annual spring tradition in which the youth group conducts the service, including performing the music and sharing homilies.
 With many of our youth having grown up in this church, it is a wonderful celebration of their individual and collective responsible search for truth and meaning.

 Youth Council is an elected body with representatives from each high school grade level.
 They meet regularly to discuss ideas and vote on plans for the upcoming weeks.